onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 “The Public” - not simply a republic

-Life is not for you - life is for your kids and for others - life is for culture
+Life is not for you - life is for your kids and for others - life is for culture - life is for others, and that ultimately is you - you are everyone - you are one

 Culture is alive - each culture has a god - an ultimatum - or they’re not a peoples at all